graphql-nexus/nexus-prisma/CONTRIBUTING.md

 #### E2E

-- Will look for a Postgres server running on port `5700`.
-Use docker-compose file in this repo for easy setup.
-Default public database will be used.
+- Runs against a [Heroku Postgres database](https://data.heroku.com/datastores/6e28e827-3dec-4181-b7a1-b219c5016437).
 Each run of the test e2e test will reset all data in that database.
-In CI we do not use `docker-compose` because [it is not available on the macOS docker images](https://github.com/actions/virtual-environments/issues/17#issuecomment-614726536).
+We do not use `docker-compose` because [it is not available on the macOS docker images](https://github.com/actions/virtual-environments/issues/17#issuecomment-614726536) and it is not possible to run Postgres in Windows GitHub actions machines either.
+Our CI runs against all OS's.

 ## Link-Like Development